 “Seems like it will generate a lot of discussion too,” Mr. Grow added.

 A Science Resource That Lets Kids Practice the Engineering Design Process

 Ms. Sneed turned back to her laptop.
 After a bit of searching, she opened another file.
-“Kids’ second attempt at generating solutions occurs in this set of science activities.
+“Kids’ second attempt at generating and choosing solutions occurs by integrating engineering with a set of science activities.
 If you remember from yesterday, they focus on reducing the effects of natural disasters on humans.”

 After scrolling through the lesson plans, Ms. Sneed stopped on a worksheet.
 “In this activity, kids work on a solution for a town at the foot of an active volcano.
 Their obvious problem is that they need to know when an eruption is likely.”

 “No criterion chart?”
 Mr. Grow asked.

 Ms. Sneed smiled.
 “Not in this activity.
 No research either.
 Remember, flexible processes.
 Instead, they’ll really focus on brainstorming.”

 Generating and Choosing Solutions in the Engineering Design Process